Biduality and Reflexivity in Positive Characteristic: Introduction

 The aim of this article is to study the biduality theorem and the stronger notion of reflexivity of varieties in positive characteristic.
 If $k$ is an algebraically closed field of characteristic $p\geq 0$, it is a very old observation that points in the projective space $\mathbb{P}_k^n$ correspond to hyperplanes in the dual projective space and vice versa.
 This notion of duality can be generalized to closed irreducible varieties $M\subset\mathbb{P}_k^n$ and gives rise to a dual variety $M^*$ in the dual projective space.

 The biduality theorem (known to hold over fields of characteristic 0) asserts that $\left(M^*\right)^* = M$.
 One of the proofs of this fact, \cite[p.29]{gelfand2008discriminants} uses the notion of the conormal bundle, the natural symplectic structure on the cotangent bundle of a manifold.
 Wallace, \cite{wal}, was the first to consider the theory of projective duality over fields of positive characteristic.
+For a nice introduction to projective duality independent of the characteristic of the base field we refer to \cite{Kl:86}.